oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 bzip2 is a freely available, patent free, high-quality data compressor.
 It typically compresses files to within 10% to 15% of the best available techniques (the PPM family of statistical compressors), whilst being around twice as fast at compression and six times faster at decompression.

-**URL**
+**More Information**

 https://sourceware.org/bzip2

 **Available Versions**::

+    1.0.6-GCCcore-8.2.0
+    1.0.8-GCCcore-11.2.0
+    1.0.6-GCCcore-7.3.0
     1.0.8-GCCcore-10.3.0
+    1.0.8-GCCcore-7.3.0
     1.0.6-GCCcore-8.3.0
-    1.0.6-GCCcore-8.2.0
     1.0.8-GCCcore-10.2.0
-    1.0.8-GCCcore-11.2.0
     1.0.8-GCCcore-8.3.0
-    1.0.6-GCCcore-7.3.0
+    1.0.6-GCCcore-10.2.0
     1.0.8-GCCcore-9.3.0
-    1.0.8-GCCcore-7.3.0
-    1.0.6-GCCcore-10.2.0

 c-ares